List of municipalities in British Columbia: Island municipalities

 If the community wishing to incorporate is located within a trust area under the Island Trust Act, it must incorporate as an island municipality.
 A single island municipality designation has been granted to Bowen Island.

 Mountain resort municipalities

-A mountain resort municipality designation is granted by the Minister of Community, Sport and Cultural Development through the Local Government Act if there exists alpine ski lift operations, year-round recreational facilities, and commercial overnight accommodations.
+A mountain resort municipality designation is granted by the Minister of Housing and Municipal Affairs through the Local Government Act if there exists alpine ski lift operations, year-round recreational facilities, and commercial overnight accommodations.
 British Columbia's lone mountain resort municipality is Sun Peaks.

 Resort municipalities

 A single resort municipality designation has been granted to Whistler by the Resort Municipality of Whistler Act.

 Towns

 A town is a classification of municipalities used in British Columbia.
 British Columbia's lieutenant governor may incorporate a community as a town by letters patent, under the recommendation of the Minister of Communities, Sport and Cultural Development, if its population is greater than 2,500 but not greater than 5,000 and the outcome of a vote involving affected residents was that greater than 50 percent voted in favour of the proposed incorporation.

 British Columbia has 14 towns that had a cumulative population of 95,922 in the 2021 census.
 British Columbia's largest and smallest towns are Comox and Port McNeill with populations of 14,806 and 2,356 respectively.
 View Royal and Smithers are the fastest-growing and fastest-shrinking towns in the province, growing by 11.2 percent and shrinking by 0.4 percent respectively between 2016 and 2021.
 Of British Columbia's current 14 towns, the first to incorporate as a town was Ladysmith on June 3, 1904, while the most recent community to incorporate as a town was View Royal on December 5, 1988.